 4. Icicles form on your roof

-When you look up at the siding and see painting that is peeling, or if you have to crawl onto the roof to make minor chimney repairs, you do not want to see ice.
+When you look up at the siding and see paint that is peeling, or if you have to crawl onto the roof to make minor chimney repairs, you do not want to see ice.
 This is a bad sign if you notice ice crystals forming on your roof’s surface.
 If you also notice ice developing on the edge of your roof, you are also susceptible to ice dams.
 Seeing the icicles form at the edge of your roof is usually the first warning sign that there is a problem.
 This is when you should be calling the professionals to get a handle on the issue.

 5. Ice sticks to your siding or around your window frame